Prachi-Tomar/prompt-autopsy/README.md

 - Logprobs are placeholders and may depend on model support
 - Embeddings computed with sentence-transformers
 - Use at your own risk.
 MIT licensed.
+- Fact-checking uses Wikipedia and simple heuristics; it's not authoritative.
+- Network calls may be slow; can be disabled via FACTCHECK=0.

 ### Cost estimates
 Costs are estimated from editable tables in `backend/analysis/pricing.py` (USD per 1K tokens).
 Update them to match your account's pricing.
 Estimates are informational only.